England’s best landmarks: from historical places to natural British sights – find your favourite amongst famous landmarks in England, UK.

 As one of the most popular travel destinations in Europe, England offers endless possibilities for travellers looking for top attractions, beautiful landscapes and many great things to do!
 The list of landmarks in England could be really endless!

 What is the most famous landmark in England?
-From iconic British places to famous UK coastal landmarks – we will try to cover top English landmarks!
+From iconic British places to famous UK coastal landmarks and nice villages near London – we will try to cover top English landmarks!

 With so much to do and see, we are lucky to live in England as we are spoilt for choice when it comes to exploring this beautiful country.
 From beautiful English villages, the amazing coastline to a few top UNESCO sites in Europe – there are so many stunning landmarks in England.

 How many landmarks are there in the UK and what is the most famous monument in England?
 We hope you find the answers below as we tried to cover the top and must-see British landmarks.

 So, we present here the most visited places and sights in Britain – an absolute must-visit list of top British landmarks.
 How many of them have you been to? 🙂